Apzmie/AI-Paper-Implementation/README.md

 # AI-Paper-Implementation

-This is my journey into the artificial intelligence world to make science fiction a reality.
+This is my journey into the artificial intelligence world to be a professional.

 Codes are created with Chatgpt's help.